unytics/bigfunctions/README.md

 ## ❓ 6.
 FAQ

 <details>
-  <summary>How to correctly highlight (sql / python / javascript) code within the yaml files?</summary>
+  <summary><strong>How to correctly highlight <code>sql</code>, <code>python</code> and <code>javascript</code> code in yaml files?</strong></summary>

   In yaml files multiline string are by default highlighted as strings.
 That makes reading `code` field hard.
-To correctlt highlight the code regarding its python / javascript / sql syntax, you can install [YAML Embedded Languages](https://marketplace.visualstudio.com/items?itemName=harrydowning.yaml-embedded-languages) VSCode extension.
+To correctly highlight the code regarding its python / javascript / sql syntax, you can install <a href="https://marketplace.visualstudio.com/items?itemName=harrydowning.yaml-embedded-languages">YAML Embedded Languages</a> VSCode extension.
 </details>